Mistuke/ghc-win-io-system/README.md

-# haskell-iocp
+# Haskell I/O Manager

-Nursery for a GHC IO manager using Windows completion ports.
+Nursery for a GHC IO manager using Windows completion ports as a base.

-Fork of the implementation by Joseph Adams.
+When available RIO will be used as well to reduce overhead.

+This IO Manager is intended to handle:
+  - Locks
+  - File I/O
+  - Network I/O
+  - Console I/O

+This is based on work from Joseph Adams, Mikhail Glushenkov and Tamar Christina.